VK0101011001001011/Build-a-Face-Recognition-Machine-With-Jetson-Nano/README.md

 - NVIDIA for making high-performance computing accessible for developers and researchers.

 **Explore the possibilities of enhancing your projects with state-of-the-art face recognition technology using the Jetson Nano!**

+## 📜 License

+This project is open-sourced under the MIT License.
+See the [LICENSE](LICENSE) file for more details.